 Retracing- The healing process

-No process happens without time as an essential element.
+Any reliable Blair doctor near Escondido will agree that no healing process happens without time as an essential element.
 While many patients get sudden relief, long-term stability and correction of your upper cervical misalignment takes time.
 We do not want you to mistake RELIEF for STABILIZATION.
 While symptoms can fade away, sometimes rapid long-term stability and health can take months to achieve.

 Retracing is a phenomena in which the body heals through damaged tissue from old injuries, or tissue that has been compromised due to lack of function.
 The healing process can have many twists and turns, when the body goes through a healing process and retraces back to health the following things can be experienced temporarily: